Astronaut828/SmartContractResearch/MasterChefV2/README.md

             uint256 lpSupply = lpToken[pid].balanceOf(address(this));
             if (lpSupply > 0) {

-        //subtracts the last reward block from the current block number uint256 blocks = block.number.sub(pool.lastRewardBlock);
+        // subtracts the last reward block from the current block number to determine the number of blocks since the last reward uint256 blocks = block.number.sub(pool.lastRewardBlock);

-        // calculates the SUSHI reward for the pool and divides it by the total allocation points uint256 sushiReward = blocks.mul(sushiPerBlock()).mul(pool.allocPoint) / totalAllocPoint;
+        // calculates the SUSHI reward for the pool by multiplying the reward per block by the number of blocks and then dividing by the total allocation points of the pool uint256 sushiReward = blocks.mul(sushiPerBlock()).mul(pool.allocPoint) / totalAllocPoint;

-        // adds the SUSHI reward per share to the accumulated SUSHI per share pool.accSushiPerShare = pool.accSushiPerShare.add((sushiReward.mul(ACC_SUSHI_PRECISION) / lpSupply).to128());
+        // updates the accumulated SUSHI per share by adding the newly calculated SUSHI rewards per LP token, scaled for precision pool.accSushiPerShare = pool.accSushiPerShare.add((sushiReward.mul(ACC_SUSHI_PRECISION) / lpSupply).to128());
             }
-        // updates the last reward block and the pool in the poolInfo mapping pool.lastRewardBlock = block.number.to64();
+        // updates the last reward block to the current block number pool.lastRewardBlock = block.number.to64();

-            poolInfo[pid] = pool;
+        // updates the pool information in the poolInfo mapping poolInfo[pid] = pool;

-            emit LogUpdatePool(pid, pool.lastRewardBlock, lpSupply, pool.accSushiPerShare);
+        // emits an UpdatePool event with the pool ID, last reward block, LP supply, and accumulated SUSHI per share emit LogUpdatePool(pid, pool.lastRewardBlock, lpSupply, pool.accSushiPerShare);
         }
     }